-Beautiful bracelet with original handcrafted MURANO GLASS beads from Venice, Italy, combined with a pink Mother of Pearl olive 30×10 mm, 1 metal “LOVE” pendant and snap hook in silver.
+Beautiful bracelet with original handcrafted MURANO GLASS beads from Venice, Italy, combined with a pink Mother of Pearl olive 30×10 mm, a metal “LOVE” pendant, and snap hook in silver.

-During my journey to Venice to the Biennial Arts Festival 2013 and 2015 I found for you some MURANO GLASS pendants and pearls and I created for you a really special jewelry.
+During my journeys to Venice to the Biennial Arts Festival, I found for you some MURANO GLASS pendants and pearls and I created for you really special jewelry.

 MURANO GLASS is a famous product of the Venetian island of Murano.
 Located off the shore of Venice, Italy, Murano has been a commercial port as far back as the 7th century.
 By the 10th century, the city had become well known for its glassmakers, who created unique Murano glass.

 It is believed that glassmaking in Murano originated in 8th century Rome, with significant Asian and Muslim influences, as Venice was a major trading port.
 Murano’s reputation as a center for glassmaking was born when the Venetian Republic, fearing fire and destruction of the city’s mostly wooden buildings, ordered glassmakers to move their foundries to Murano in 1291.
 Murano glass is still interwoven with Venetian glass.

 Murano’s glassmakers held a monopoly on quality glassmaking for centuries, developing or refining many technologies including crystalline glass, enamelled glass (smalto), glass with threads of gold (aventurine), multicoloured glass (millefiori), milk glass (lattimo), and imitation gemstones made of glass.
 Today, the artisans of Murano are still employing these centuries-old techniques, crafting everything from contemporary art glass and glass figurines to Murano glass chandeliers and wine stoppers.